SimplePhotoGallery/core/cli/README.md

 **"Gallery not found" error:**

-- Run `gallery scan` first to create the gallery.json file
+- Run `gallery init` first to create the gallery.json file
 - Check that the path to .simple-photo-gallery folder is correct

 **Thumbnail generation fails:**